roskoN/transformers_dialogue_evaluators/readme.md

 ## Language Model Transformers as Evaluators for Open-domain Dialogues

-This repository provides the resources to reproduce the results reported in the paper: "Language Model Transformers as Evaluators for Open-domain Dialogues".
+This repository provides the resources to reproduce the results reported in the paper: "Language Model Transformers as Evaluators for Open-domain Dialogues" ([link](http://jens-lehmann.org/files/2020/coling_lm_dialogue_eval.pdf)).

 These are the instructions for reproducing the results.
 We provide the following scripts and resources: